Dynamic-Capital/Dynamic-Capital/README.md

 Full list and usage notes: [docs/env.md](docs/env.md).

 - The `ALLOWED_ORIGINS` variable controls which domains may call the API and edge functions.
-If unset, all origins are allowed.
+If unset, only `http://localhost:3000` is allowed.
 - See [docs/NETWORKING.md](docs/NETWORKING.md) for port mappings, reverse proxy tips, and Cloudflare ingress IPs.
 - Copy `.env.example` to `.env.local` and replace the placeholder values with